 Fleas can cause a number of diseases in cats and dogs, including flea allergy dermatitis (FAD) and anaemia.
 They are also carriers of tapeworm – your pet can become infected with tapeworm if they accidentally ingest a flea whilst grooming.
-Used once a month, Advantage is a fast, effective treatment for fleas in cats and dogs.
+It is recommended that Advantage is used monthly to help combat fleas.
 Advantage can also be used in rabbits.

 How often should I use Advantage?

-Advantage should be used on a monthly basis for the treatment of fleas.
+It is recommended that Advantage is used monthly to help combat fleas.
 In rabbits it can be used weekly to treat an outbreak.